JamesPersaud/tsb_work_test_james_persaud/README.txt

 There are additional notes on the design in the comments of SettingsComponent.cs, please don't miss those.

+Would love to be able to add polish like sound effects and animations but not before the game is functionally complete.

 -----

 Total time spent on this test is around 6 hours as of Friday evening 05/05/2023 Getting up to speed with ECS and in particular with the version available in the 2020 Unity build has been a major time sink.